 There are subtle forms of self-sabotage, such as belittling yourself or changing yourself to please others.
 And then there are more extreme forms of self-harm, such as overusing alcohol and drugs or inflicting self-injury.
 If you ever feel that you are veering toward extreme behaviours, it is important to seek help and support immediately.
 Unfortunately, the most extreme form of self-destructive behaviour is suicide, so therapy and counselling are important for this behaviour.

-What Causes Self Destructive Behaviour?
+What Causes Self-Destructive Behaviour?

 There are many causes for self-destructive behaviour, including mental illnesses, stress, and childhood trauma.
 This behaviour commonly forms as a coping mechanism where healthier ones have not developed.
 When one is overwhelmed, self-destructive coping mechanisms may be resorted to.

-Other causes of self-sabotaging behaviour include:
+Other causes of self-destructive behaviour include: